areel007/gwx-coding-test/README.md

-# gwx-coding-test
-Coding test
+#GWX Logistics Coding Test

-There are three login credentials, super admin, admin and customer.

-1. You can log in as super admin with username: super_admin, password: password
-2. You can also log in as an admin with username: admin, password: password
-3. Finally, you can log in as a customer with username: customer, password: password.
+There are there (3) types of users, the supe admin, the admin, and the customer.
+You can log in as a super admin with this credential- username: super_admin, password: password.
+Also, you can log in as an admin with - username: admin, password: password.
+And finally, you can log in as a customer with - username: customer, password: password.

-Cheers
+Cheers.